JSD6000 delivery 2 2880px

 21 October 2020: Assembly of the two half-hull sections

 27 December 2020: The JSD 6000 was launched at the ZPMC Qidong shipyard.
-After 18 months of hard work and dedication of all team members and other parts involved in the project, the vessel construction activities will continue at the ZPMC Changxing base to complete the installation of the J-lay and S-lay pipelay systems and the 5,000-tonne revolving main crane.
+After 18 months of hard work and dedication of all team members and other parties involved in the project, the vessel construction activities will continue at the ZPMC Changxing base to complete the installation of the J-lay and S-lay pipelay systems and the 5,000-tonne revolving main crane.

 December 2022: The 'JSD6000' commenced sea trial in December 2022.